emarcey/cicerone/modules/british_and_irish/07__beer_service.md

 	* stemmed thistle: variation of stemmed tulip glass, used for Wee Heavy
 	* snifter: initially popular for brandy, now common for strong ales (Barleywine, Old Ale, Imperial Stout)
 		* usually comes in various sizes so portion can be adjusted based on ABV

+# Discussion Questions

+1. If you were a publican, would you choose to offer a cask beer program?
+Why or why not?
+What considerations would impact your decision?
+	1. I probably would not
+	2. Reasons:
+		1. well I'm not in the UK, so it's not expected by patrons
+		2. not good for hoppier beers
+		3. like Dorber says, doing it in a cost effective way cuts the quality.
+A lot of intensive effort and risk of losing a lot of beer, plus you have to go through casks quickly
+		4. Nitrogen is available and could be used for individual beers
+	3. Considerations:
+		1. Geography: if in UK, maybe worth doing
+		2. Beer Styles: hoppier beers are more common in the US, so it wouldn't be as easy to replace
+		3. Cost
+		4. Alternatives
+2. If you were to choose a specific commercial beer to serve on cask, which would it be and why?
+	1. I would like to try Porterhouse's Oyster Stout
+	2. It has the low hop, thin body that is common in a Porter/Irish Stout, but the Oyster Stout has, as a rule, something very unique about its flavor, and I would love to see it produce that big head
+3. Other than stout, name one or more beer styles/commercial examples you believe should be offered "on nitro"?
+What about the flavor profile of these beers makes nitrogen dispense attractive?
+	1. Maybe another British/Irish style like a Bitter would be interesting to try
+	2. They're fairly low on hops so the flavor won't really be affected, and they tend to be fairly low on carbonation
+	3. They also tend to form a decent head on their own, but making it creamier could be nice